global-asp/asp-source/en/0236_king-kayanja-and-his-daughter.md

 tired, hungry, and thirsty.

 ##
-“My love, why have you run all this long distance alone and at such a time of night?” asked Trevor.
+"My love, why have you run all this long distance alone and at such a time of night?" asked Trevor.
 He fetched drinking water for her and allowed her to rest.
 Trevor could not settle down while he waited for Apenyo to talk.

 ##
-“My dear princess, what is the problem?” asked Trevor.
+"My dear princess, what is the problem?" asked Trevor.
-Apenyo breathed heavily and said sadly, “My father wants to marry me off to chief Aludah the Great.
+Apenyo breathed heavily and said sadly, "My father wants to marry me off to chief Aludah the Great.
 But I can't marry that horrible man.
 Trevor, I want to marry you even if you are poor.
 I am ready to suffer.
-I love you.”
+I love you."

 ##
-“But princess, I have nothing to pay as your bride price, you know I'm a poor boy.” cried Trevor.
+"But princess, I have nothing to pay as your bride price, you know I'm a poor boy." cried Trevor.
-Apenyo replied, “I know, but it's only you I can get married to.”
+Apenyo replied, "I know, but it's only you I can get married to."
 She thought for a while and said,
-“Let's go to Kategga the boat man to sail us to the other side of the river.
-That way we can escape and my father will never find us.”
+"Let's go to Kategga the boat man to sail us to the other side of the river.
+That way we can escape and my father will never find us."

 ##
 Back at the palace, king Kayanja